 Some graduate programs offer scholarships based on different criteria.
-Contact the admissions counselor for the corresponding program for additional information.
+Visit teh North Park web site (www.northpark.edu) for the corresponding program for additional information.

 Graduate Test Policy

 North Park University will accept scores taken within five years of a student's application.
 If the student's graduate test score is older than five years, the student will be asked to retake the examination.
 North Park University requires graduate tests for most graduate programs, but each student's application will be considered on an individual basis.
 Professional and academic experience is also reviewed.